How to Mourn as a Jew

 This is another post with which I hope to make Jewish life a little more accessible.
 Click on “Especially for Beginners” in the menu on the right side of your screen to find more articles about the basics of Jewish living.

 The sages tell us that there is no greater mitzvah than to help bury someone, because it is a favor that cannot be returned.
-They don’t mention (but I am sure they knew) that it is also a difficult mitzvah: death is scary, graves are scary, and loss is painful.
-Loss of someone we love very much is devastating.
-For that reason it is good to know what to expect at a funeral.
-Here are my beginners’ tips for attending Jewish funerals.
-They assume that you are not a close relative of the person who died.
+It is also a mitzvah people tend to avoid: death is scary, graves are scary, and loss is painful.
+Jewish funeral etiquette is slightly different from secular or Christian American customs.
+Here are my beginners’ tips for attending Jewish funerals:

 1. DON’T STAY AWAY.
 It may be tempting to “have a prior commitment” when there is a death on the outskirts of our circle of friends, but it is a good thing to go to funerals even when you knew the person but “not very well.”
 The person who died won’t know you are there, but to the mourners it is a comfort to be surrounded by their community, especially by their friends.

-2. YOUR PRESENCE IS A GIFT.
-You do not need to say much to mourners.
+2. YOUR PRESENCE IS IMPORTANT.
+You do not need to say much to mourners; in fact, the less said, the better.
 Nothing you say is going to fix it.
 What will help most is your presence at the funeral or at shiva (more about that in a minute.)
 Take their hand.
 Say “I am so sorry” if you must, but in Jewish tradition, there is no need to say anything at all unless the mourner starts the conversation.
 Mostly what will help is for you to let them know that they have friends who will not disappear.

 3. WEAR COMFORTABLE SHOES.
 Dress nicely, but wear sensible shoes if you are going to the graveside.
 Cemetery grounds are often extremely plushy grass.
 If it would be difficult to walk in sand in the those shoes, they will be miserable in a cemetery.
 All of this goes triple if it has been raining.
 You do not want to be the woman I once saw trapped in the mud by her very expensive (and ruined) stiletto heels.